Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 #### Generating reports
 Suppose if we chose the root module as the merging module, then

-- To generate JaCoCo-compatible XML report, call `:koverXmlReport` Gradle task
+- To generate a JaCoCo-compatible XML report, call `:koverXmlReport` Gradle task
 - To generate an HTML report, call `:koverHtmlReport` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `:koverVerify` Gradle task
-- To generate binary report in IC format, call `:koverBinaryReport` Gradle task, for more info refer to the [relevant section](#binary-reports)
+- To generate [a binary report](#binary-reports) in IC format, call `:koverBinaryReport` Gradle task
 - To print coverage to the log, call `:koverLog` Gradle task

 If a module with the path `:foo` was selected as the merging module, then you will need to call commands like `:foo:koverXmlReport`, etc.